Suwayda Governorate: Demographics

 The governorate has a population of about 375,000 inhabitants (est. 2010).

 It is the only governorate in Syria that has a Druze majority.
 This is due to the large scale migration of the Druze from Lebanon (and to a lesser extent, the Galilee) from the mid-19th through the early 20th century.
 There is also a sizable Greek Orthodox minority, and a small Sunni Muslim Bedouin community.
 During the civil war, many Sunni Muslim refugees—mainly from Daraa Governorate as well as other parts of Syria—found refuge in Suwayda.

 In the 1980s Druze made up 87.6% of the population, Christians (mostly Greek Orthodox) 11% and Sunni Muslims 2%.
 In 2010, the As-Suwayda governorate has a population of about 375,000 inhabitants, Druze made up 90%, Christians 7% and Sunni Muslims 3%.
-Due to low birth and high emigration rates, Christians proportion in As-Suwayda had declined.
+Due to low birth and high emigration rates, Christians proportion in Suwayda had declined.

 Most of the inhabitants live in the western parts of the governorate, especially on the western slopes of Jabal al-Druze.
 Only nomadic Bedouin tribes live in the barren region of Harrat al-Shamah.

 Government

-The Druze majority government has leant towards a semi independent status, with a lot of its history rejecting central Syrian government.
+The Druze majority government has leaned towards a semi-independent status, rejecting central Syrian government for much of its history.
 During the Assad period, the Suwayda Government was largely free of serious conflict.
-However, during this period there was regular passive resistance to Assad's rule, with constant public protests with the people there closing the Baath party offices and removing Assad's posters on public, though this never escalated to armed revolution.
+However, there was regular passive resistance to Assad's rule, including constant public protests.
+Also, citizens closed the Ba'ath Party offices and removed pro-Assad posters in public, though there was never escalation to armed revolution.